godot-escoria/escoria-docs/getting_started/step_by_step/5_adding_items.rst

-    To figure out the proper value of the ``z-axis`` parameter, you can use the ruler feature of Godot to measure the y position of where the base position of your character needs to be in order to have Grahamto walk in front.
+    To figure out the proper value of the ``z-axis`` parameter, you can use the ruler feature of Godot to measure the y position of where the base position of your character needs to be in order to have Graham walk in front.

 .. warning::